 Top Cash Back Credit Cards

 Citi® Dividend Platinum Select® Visa® Card.
-The Citi® Dividend Platinum Select® Visa® Card gives cardholders the ability to earn 5% cash back this quarter and every quarter on changing categories like home improvement, travel and more.
+The Citi® Dividend Platinum Select® Visa® Card gives cardholders the ability to earn 5% cash back every quarter in must-have categories.
+Right now, on purchases at Macy’s, drug stores, and fitness clubs from 1/1/14 – 3/31/14.
+It’s easy to enroll each quarter.
 Cardholders also earn 1% cash back on all other purchases.
+You may earn a total of up to $300 per calendar year.
 There is an excellent 0% Intro APR on Purchases and Balance Transfers for 12 months.
 After that, the APR will be 12.99%-22.99% variable based on your creditworthiness* The Citi® Dividend Platinum Select® Visa® Card carries no annual fee*.
 For a limited time, this card offers the opportunity to earn $100 cash back after $500 in purchases within the first 3 months of account opening.
 Click Apply Now to see pricing details.

 Blue Cash Everyday® from American Express.
 The Blue Cash Everyday® from American Express is a solid rewards credit card and would rank higher if American Express were accepted more places overseas.
 This card offers a generous cash back plan: Get 3% cash back at US standalone supermarkets, 2% cash back at US standalone gas stations and department stores, and 1% cash back on all other purchases.
 There are caps on the amount of cash rewards you can earn in each category, but there are no rotating rewards categories to worry about, no minimum spending requirements, no enrollment fees, and no annual fees.
 For a limited time you can also earn a $100 cash bonus when you spend $1,000 within the first 3 months you own the card.
 Learn more about the for the Blue Cash Everyday® from American Express.